 The BS shall not allocate more bandwidth than the Maximum Sustained Traffic Rate parameter of the Active QoS parameter set, excluding the case when the SI bit of the Grant Management field is set.
 In this case, the BS may grant up to 1% additional bandwidth for clock rate mismatch compensation.

+In 802.22b systems, to meet a UGS service flow’s need, the MR-BS and the R-CPE along the path shall grant fixed size bandwidth to its S-CPE on a real-time periodic basis.
+The MR-BS or the R-CPE may send RS scheduling information (RS-SCH) in advance to its S-CPE to indicate when and how much bandwidth it will schedule for the service in the future.

 7.10.2.2 rtPS